Healthcare Datasets

 Importance of healthcare datasets

 Healthcare datasets are collections of patient information, such as medical records, diagnoses, treatments, genetic data, and lifestyle details.
+Data science plays a crucial role in analyzing these healthcare datasets, enabling researchers to uncover insights and drive innovation in patient care.
 They are very important in today’s world, where AI is used more and more.
-Here’s why:
+Here’s why: Benchmark datasets are essential for evaluating and comparing the performance of machine learning models in healthcare.

 Understanding Patient Health: